eclipse-hono/hono/site/documentation/content/concepts/device-identity.md

 the client certificate's *subject DN* and invokes the Credentials API's [*get Credentials*]({{< relref "/api/credentials#get-credentials" >}}) operation in order to retrieve the [*x509-cert* type credentials]({{< relref "/api/credentials#x509-certificate" >}}) that are on record for the device.

+### JSON Web Token based Authentication

+The MQTT protocol adapter supports authentication of devices with a JSON Web Token (JWT) based mechanism.
+In this case, the protocol adapter verifies the JWT by using the public key / certificate that is on record for the device in the device registry.
+Further more does the protocol adapter check if the JWT is valid.
+To be valid the JWT has to provide the following information in its header and payload.

+The JWT header has to provide two fields that indicate the type of token (`typ`) and the signing algorithm (`alg`).
+Both fields are mandatory and the type has to be `JWT`.
+For the signing algorithm `RS256` and `ES256` are supported.
+The algorithm specified in the header must match at least one of the [*asymmetric-key* type credentials]({{< relref "/api/credentials#asymmetric-key" >}}) registered for the device.

+The JWT payload must at least contain the claims `iat` ("issued at") and `exp` ("expiration time") with values provided in [Unix time](https://en.wikipedia.org/wiki/Unix_time).
+The `iat` claim marks the timestamp the token was created at and will also represent the start of its validity period.
+The `nbf` ("not before") claim is therefore not required and will be ignored.
+The `exp` claim signifies the point in time after which the token becomes invalid.

+During connection establishment the device presents a client identifier, a username and a password to the protocol adapter.
+The JWT has to be provided in the password field.
+The username will be ignored; however, some MQTT client libraries will not send the password unless the username is specified.
+The client identifier must provide the *tenant-id* and *auth-id* in the following format: */*tenant-id*/device/*auth-id*.
+For example, a device that belongs to tenant `example-tenant` and for which *asymmetric-key* credentials with an *auth-id* of `device-1` have been registered, would present a client identifier of `tenant/example-tenant/device/device-1` when authenticating to the protocol adapter.

+The protocol adapter then extracts the tenant identifier from the client identifier and invokes the Credentials API's [*get Credentials*]({{< relref "/api/credentials#get-credentials" >}}) operation in order to retrieve the *asymmetric-key* type credentials that are on record for the device.
+The key contained in the credentials is then used by the protocol adapter to verify the JWT provided by the client.
+If both, the JWT and the key originate from the same private key and the JWT's header and claims are valid, than the device will be authenticated successfully.